 Two things brought me to work as a helping professional.

 One of my earliest memories was going to volunteer with my mom at our local soup kitchen on the holidays.
-It was something that we did every year as a family and it left a big impression on me.
-I was raised in a family that was very Catholic and both sets of my grandparents were immigrants from Europe and relied on help from the Catholic Church and other social service institutions in order to make it in America.
+It was something that we did every year as a family, and it left a big impression on me.
+I was raised in a family that was very Catholic, and both sets of my grandparents were immigrants from Europe.
+They relied on help from the Catholic Church and other social service institutions in order to make it in America.
 I don’t always agree with the politics of the Catholic Church, but the importance of giving back has always stuck with me.

 Why do you think it’s important for people to participate in therapy?

-I think that it is important for people to participate in therapy, even if they haven’t gone through traumatic events in their life, because everyone at some point has felt not good enough, has felt misunderstood, or has just felt different.
+I think that it is important for people to participate in therapy, even if they haven’t gone through traumatic events in their lives.
+Everyone at some point has felt not good enough, misunderstood, or just different.
 It’s important to talk about those feelings, process them, and know you are not alone in feeling this way.
-Therapy can help clients gain some skills and understanding as to how to tackle emotional obstacles that will cross theirs path in the future.
+Therapy can help clients gain some skills and understanding as to how to tackle emotional obstacles that will cross their path in the future.

 What is a therapy session like with you?